 Unfortunately, our brains can get this terribly wrong.

 It can remember that cake made us feel really good, so the next time we don’t feel good (sad, upset, angry), our brain thinks that cake could help us out so we scarf down a big slice.
 Instead of the physical trigger of hunger, we have now linked to an emotional trigger of feeling bad.

 Eventually, we become overweight emotional eaters, or maybe we are freezing our asses off in the snow, literally shivering while we take a drag on a cigarette that we just had to have.
 We know it’s wrong.
 We try to fight it, but it’s not working.

 This is where mindfulness comes in.

-If we can’t fight our way out of these habits because our defenses are down, then what do we do instead?
+So if we can’t fight our way out of these habits because our defenses are down, what do we do instead?